 - Very similar case in the second game; Donald is, oddly, surprised to find out where Yen Sid lives.
 Birth By Sleep shows that Donald has been to the same tower before.

 - The storyline of The Legend of Zelda: Ocarina of Time is very similar to the backstory of A Link to the Past (And the GBA rerelease of A Link to the Past changed "Wise Men" to "Sages", further supporting this), the Adult Link ending in particular.
 However, it has since been established that the adult ending leads into Wind Waker.
-The official timeline in the 2011 artbook Hyrule Historia reveals that the imprisoning actually continues a version of the "adult timeline" where Ganondorf defeats Link (as opposed to Link defeating Ganon) and unites the Triforce (as with the child timeline, the full extent of these events is not depicted in the game), leading into A Link to the Past.
+The official timeline in the 2011 encyclopedia book Hyrule Historia reveals that the imprisoning actually continues a version of the "adult timeline" where Ganondorf defeats Link (as opposed to Link defeating Ganon) and unites the Triforce (as with the child timeline, the full extent of these events is not depicted in the game), leading into A Link to the Past.

-- The Force Unleashed has been praised for its involving storyline, but some people are uncertain about Galen being a God Mode Sue able to pull down a Star Destroyer from orbit and almost defeat both Darth Vader and Palpatine in a one-on-one fight.
-Broad Strokes can be used to accept the storyline but consider the more outrageous things Refuge in Audacity or Rule Of Cool.
+- The Force Unleashed has been praised for its involving storyline, but some people are uncertain about Galen being a God-Mode Sue able to pull down a Star Destroyer from orbit and almost defeat both Darth Vader and Palpatine in a one-on-one fight.
+Broad Strokes can be used to accept the storyline but consider the more outrageous things Refuge in Audacity or Rule of Cool.

 - Bungie Studios of Halo fame has said outright that any new information overrides previously given information, with the occasional lapse for artistic license.
 This is often shown in works depicting montages of the war or Spartans, usually depicting tech or armor that didn't even exist by that point.